Clyde Shipping Company: History

-James Cuthbert remained as Managing Director until he died of a stroke in 1901.
-He was succeeded by his son, William Cuthbert, who held the role of Managing Director (and, from 1920, Chairman) for the next 45 years.
-Whereas staff spoke warily of James Cuthbert’s sense of humour, clearly unsure when he was joking and when he was not, his son William – a committed church elder – did much to create a congenial atmosphere around him, even through the difficult war years.
+James Cuthbert remained as managing director until he died of a stroke in 1901.
+He was succeeded by his son, William Cuthbert, who held the role of managing director (and, from 1920, chairman) for the next 45 years.
+Whereas staff spoke warily of James Cuthbert's sense of humour, clearly unsure when he was joking and when he was not, his son William – a committed church elder – did much to create a congenial atmosphere around him, even through the difficult war years.

 In common with other merchant shipping companies, the Clyde Shipping Company saw various forms of requisition and multiple tragedies during the two world wars.
-In total, 14 of C. S. Co.’s ships were sunk in WWI and three in WWII, with almost 200 lives lost as a result.
+In total, 14 of C. S. Co.'s ships were sunk in WWI and three in WWII, with almost 200 lives lost as a result.

-In 1917, two of the C. S. Co.’s vessels became ‘Q’ ships, manned by the Royal Navy, while other vessels were occasionally requisitioned during WWI – but most of the fleet continued to operate within the company.
+In 1917, two of the C. S. Co.'s vessels became 'Q' ships, crewed by the Royal Navy, while other vessels were occasionally requisitioned during WWI – but most of the fleet continued to operate within the company.
 The Second World War was very different.
 The entire fleet was requisitioned, many as rescue ships, although the management remained with the C. S. Co.

 Having steered the C. S. Co. through two world wars, William Cuthbert died in April 1946.
-The obvious man to replace him as Chairman and Joint Managing Director was William Logan, a grandson of George Jardine Kidston, and a lively and ‘unusual’ man with no patience for bureaucracy.
+The obvious man to replace him as chairman and Joint Managing Director was William Logan, a grandson of George Jardine Kidston, and a lively and 'unusual' man with no patience for bureaucracy.
 There was, it was said, never a dull moment in meetings, thanks to Logan's skills of mimicry and deliberate spoonerisms.
 But he was the ideal candidate in the difficult post-war period, his close personal interest in both technical details and the staff of the company proving a great asset at a time when the fleet was being decommissioned and a great deal of money spent on new diesel-engined ships built at Dundee.